MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/1-drive-value-operate-my-service.md

 First, pinpoint whether this is an adoption and/or technical problem.
 Begin by investigating the items below, in order, to determine where the problem is.

-1. Validate quality by performing a Quality Experience Review link to section.
+1. Validate quality by performing a [Quality Experience Review](https://docs.microsoft.com/MicrosoftTeams/1-drive-value-operate-my-service#quality-of-experience-review-guide).

 2. Work with the helpdesk team to check that there are no trending technical issues preventing users from accessing or using the service.
 If issue trends